ubports/docs.ubports.com/sdk/apps/qml/QtQml/Extending QML - Inheritance and Coercion Example.rst

         Girl(QObject * parent = 0);
     };

 The Person class remains unaltered in this example and the Boy and Girl C++ classes are trivial extensions of it.
 As an example, the inheritance used here is a little contrived, but in real applications it is likely that the two extensions would add additional properties or modify the Person classes behavior.

-.. rubric:: Define People as a base class
-   :name: define-people-as-a-base-class

 The implementation of the People class itself has not changed since the previous example.
 However, as we have repurposed the People class as a common base for Boy and Girl, we want to prevent it from being instantiated from QML directly - an explicit Boy or Girl should be instantiated instead.

 .. code:: cpp

     qmlRegisterType<Person>();

 While we want to disallow instantiating Person from within QML, it still needs to be registered with the QML engine, so that it can be used as a property type and other types can be coerced to it.

-.. rubric:: Define Boy and Girl
-   :name: define-boy-and-girl

 The implementation of Boy and Girl are trivial.